freeCodeCamp/guide/src/pages/git/git-blame/index.md

 0292b580 (Jane Doe      2018-06-18 00:17:23 -0500 3) end
 ```

-Each line annotated with the SHA, Name of the author and date of the last commit.
+Each line annotated with the SHA, name of the author and date of the last commit.

-### Aliasing git blame
+### Aliasing Git Blame

 Some programmers don't like the word 'blame', because of the negative connotation 'blaming someone' brings with it.
 Also the tool is rarely (if ever) used for blaming someone, instead aksing for advice or understanding the history of a file.
 So you sometimes see people use an alias to change `git blame` to something sounding nicer.
 Like `git who`, `git history` or `git praise`.
 To do that you simply add an git alias like this: